rahultoppur/datawiza-blog/README.md

 ![Rahul login](./img/rahul_login.png)

 Now, when accessing `http://localhost:9772/federation`, we should see the following:
+> Remember that only James Kirk has access to the `/federation` resource!
 ![Failed access](./img/fail.png)

 Let's repeat the process, but this time using James Kirk's account to login to Azure AD.